 2. The Georgian Doors of Fitzwilliam Square

 Dublin’s Georgian doors are truly iconic.
 Most people get their Dublin doors fix with a walk around St. Stephen’s Green perhaps after a stroll down Grafton Street.
 I invite you to meet me at Fitzwilliam Square.
 Just a 10 minute walk from St. Stephen’s Green, Fitzwilliam Square feels a world away.
 You’ll find rich colors, uplifting flowers, and ornate semi-circular glass toppers known as fanlights.
 Pay special attention as you scan your surroundings on the southwest corner of Fitzwilliam Square.
 Can you find the teapots that someone placed atop the street signs?
+Make door hunting even more fun with these doors of Dublin treasure hunt ideas.

 3. Dublin Docklands